fatiando/2023-kegs/extended-abstract/README.md

 having them divided in libraries reduces the size of the libraries they depend on.
-As a side effect, anyone interested in changing the code of one of our libraries now needs to be familiar with a smaller code base, making it easier for the community to contribute to the project.
+As a side effect, anyone interested in changing the code of one of our libraries now needs to familiarize with a smaller code base, making it easier for the community to contribute to the project.

 By that time the geoscientific Python ecosystem had already seen a major growth.
-Libraries like SimPEG (Cockett et al., 2015), GemPy (de la Varga et al., 2019), pyGIMLi (Rücker et al., 2017) and ObsPy (Obspy, 2019) were already stablished and providing scientists and industry with a wide range of tools for research and exploration.
+Libraries like SimPEG (Cockett et al., 2015), GemPy (de la Varga et al., 2019), pyGIMLi (Rücker et al., 2017) and ObsPy (Obspy, 2019) were already established and providing scientists and industry with a wide range of tools for research and exploration.
-The project decided to invest on extending this growing geoscientific ecosystem, rather than reinventing features already developed by other projects.
+The project decided to invest on extending this growing geoscientific ecosystem, rather than reinventing features already developed by other packages.
 The introduction of smaller and narrow scoped libraries allowed other projects to use on them, avoiding having a single large dependency for only a portion of its features.